xchem/xchem-align/USER-GUIDE.md

   - dir: dls/labxchem/data/lb32633/lb32633-6/processing/analysis/additional_pdbs_forXCA
     type: manual       # each downloaded pdb file (cif!) goes in sub-directory.
 ```

+Note that the `extra_files_dir`, `soakdb`, `exclude` and `panddas_missing_ok` items are optional, either
+having sensible default values or not necessarily needing values.

+#### Extra files

+There is support for adding arbitrary extra files to the upload.
+These files are not used by Fragalysis but
+will be added to any downloads from Fragalysis.

+To add these either create a `extra_files` directory in your `output_dir` or if they are located elsewhere
+specify this location with the `extra_files_dir` option in the config file.
+These files will be copied to your
+`upload_?` dir and included in the upload.

 ### 2.2.
 The assemblies YAML